James McFadden: International career

 McFadden gained his first Scotland cap at the age of 19 against South Africa on a Far East tour, at the end of which a night out drinking caused him to miss his flight home.
 Despite his domestic performances he became a regular in Berti Vogts' Scotland set-up, scoring his first goal against the Faroe Islands during a 3–1 win in a UEFA Euro 2004 qualifying match at Hampden Park on 6 September 2003.

 McFadden's goal versus Netherlands in November 2003 gave Scotland a famous 1–0 victory, although they then lost 6–0 in Amsterdam and failed to qualify for UEFA Euro 2004.
 McFadden was part of the squad which went out to Japan in 2006 and won the Kirin Cup.

 In September 2007, during Scotland's dramatic but ultimately unsuccessful qualifying campaign for UEFA Euro 2008, McFadden scored a long-range goal from 30 yards to secure a famous 1–0 win over France in Paris, securing Scotland's first win on French soil since 1950.
 He was on target again in the following game a month later, a 3–1 win over Ukraine at Hampden Park.
 He was unable to score in the last match of the campaign against Italy in November 2007 at Hampden, which Scotland lost 2–1.

 The winning goal in a September 2008 match against Iceland in the 2010 World Cup qualifying campaign, scored on the rebound after McFadden's penalty kick was saved, was initially credited to McFadden, but in the official match report was awarded to Barry Robson.
 The SFA lobbied on McFadden's behalf, and in March 2009, FIFA re-credited the goal to him.

 McFadden was substituted at half-time in a UEFA Euro 2012 qualification match against Liechtenstein in September 2010, and was criticised by manager Craig Levein after the game.
 McFadden suffered a serious injury soon afterwards.
 He criticised Levein in February 2012 for describing him as "lazy".
 In March 2013 new Scotland manager Gordon Strachan said that he would consider McFadden for selection, but noted that he needed to play regularly at club level, having not done so in the previous two seasons.

 Coaching career

 Alex McLeish appointed McFadden to an assistant coaching position with the Scotland national team in March 2018.
-McLeish and his backroom staff, including McFadden, were fired on 18 April 2019.
+McLeish and his backroom staff, including McFadden, were dismissed on 18 April 2019.